reserve-protocol/rsr-mainnet/README.md

 - SiphonSpell: For performing a series of RSR siphons in a single tx.
 - UpgradeSpell: For completing the upgrade to RSR

+## Nuance: Total Supply

+The total supply of new RSR is fixed at 100 billion.
+However, due to rounding during crossings, it is possible for the sum of all balances on new RSR to be less than this amount.
+The delta is on the order of quanta RSR, and may even end up being 0 if there are no complicated siphons.

 ## TODO

 Relatively incomplete instructions for developers to setup, configuration, and use the tools in this repository.